The right learning could make you or break you — and the one who understands that stands above all.

 Week after week, Josh got hammered by Evan, a six-foot-two, 200-pound second-degree karate black belt, and an eight-year student of Tai Chi, during Tai Chi push hands practice.
 Every time he was hammered, Josh got up and limped to Evan to be plastered into the wall like a wall hanging again.
 Josh observed Evan’s movements and triggers closely.
 Soon, Josh could anticipate which of his legs Evan would knee and how Josh could avoid it.
 One fine day, Josh tossed Evan twice on the ground; that was the last time they played together.

 If Josh hadn’t let go of his world-champion ego and hadn’t let Evan toss him around, Josh would have never learned to move against Evan and the like.
-But now he had become unbeatable.
+But now he had become invincible.

 I submit freelance articles on topics that I have no prior knowledge of.
 I send my weirdest fiction stories to magazines.
 If I don’t go into the water in this duckling stage, how would I ever swim or get rejected, practice, and publish?